 - Vendor managed assets

 Timely identification of digital assets is a fundamental part of robust threat intelligence and can greatly reduce the risk of data breaches and data leaks.
 All it takes for an attacker to launch a cyber attack is one vulnerable point in your organization or IT ecosystem to compromise the entire business or supply chain.

-A modern attack surface management is composed of five parts:
+A modern attack surface management solution consists of five parts: